 He followed that up by rattling off 51 points in just 35 games in his sophomore season at Boston College, leading the Eagles in scoring by a six-point margin.

 He was also one of three finalists in the Hobey Baker Hat Trick, earned All-USCHO.com, American Hockey Coaches Association All-America East, and CollegeHockeyNews.com All-America East first-team honours, was named the Hockey East Association Player of the Year, earned the Leonard Fowle Award as New England MVP as well as the Herb Gallagher Award as the region's top forward.

 Gaudreau also shared the Norman F. Daily Memorial Award with Steven Whitney as the program's most valuable players.

-To top off his time at Boston College, Gaudreau authored a career-year in the 2013-14 campaign.
+To top off his time at Boston College, Gaudreau authored a career year during the 2013-14 campaign.
 He led the nation in scoring with 36 goals and 80 points through 40 games and managed to get his name in Hockey East history book by tying Paul Kariya's record with a 31-game point streak.

-The numbers from the streak speak volumes: 29 goals, 32 assists, 61 points, a 1.91 points-per-game average, 17 multi-point performances, eight power play goals, one short-handed marker, five game-winning tallies and a plus-33 rating.
+The numbers from that historic streak speak volumes: 29 goals, 32 assists, 61 points, a 1.91 points-per-game average, 17 multi-point performances, eight power play goals, one short-handed marker, five game-winning tallies and a plus-33 rating.
 Boston College went 24-5-3 during his run.